MortenMadsenLyngstad/RecipeHub/docs/release3/README.md

 This sprint we continued to utilize pair programming, where two group members work on the same issue on the same computer.
 While one of us wrote the code, the other looked over everything that was written and came with suggestions.
 This helped us solve difficult problems and find better solutions, as well as ensuring a higher level of code quality.
 An example where we used pair programming is for the implementation of the Rest API.
 This was new for the whole group, so we thought pair programming this part would be a good idea.
 By using pair programming, we could discuss different ideas and how things should be implemented, but also build upon each other's understanding of how the Rest API should work.
 We think this made the process of implementing the Rest API go much smoother, while also resulting in a higher level of code quality.

-## Choices made for third release
+## Decisions made for third release

-The following paragraphs aims to explain some of the choices we've made for the third release.
+The following paragraphs aims to explain some of the decisions we've made for the third release.

 ### Rest API